James Washington Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 - Washington did not have a catch in last week's game versus the Browns.

-- Washington has hauled in three passes (eight targets) for 36 yards (12.0 per game) over his last three games.
+- Washington has also added 36 yards on three grabs over his last three games.
+He was targeted eight times and averaged 12.0 receiving yards per game.

 Washington's Pittsburgh Teammates